DIKU-EDU/kudos/docs/source-code-overview.rst

 ~~~~~~~~~~~~~~~~~

 Low level device drivers and their interfaces.
 See :doc:`device-drivers` and
-:doc:`builtin-drivers` for documentation of this module.
+:doc:`builtin-drivers` for documentation of this subsystem.

 ``kudos/lib``
 ~~~~~~~~~~~~~